EphraimFriedman/Restaurant-review/part-1/README.md

 ### Release 0: Employee

-We'll start by focusing on the tests describing our employee (see `spec/employee-spec.js`).
-To run the tests, navigate to the `part-1` directory and execute:
+We'll start by focusing on the tests describing our employee (see `spec/employee_spec.js`).
+To run the tests, open the file `SpecRunner.html` in a browser.
+On the command line navigate to the `part-1` directory and then run

 ```
 $ open SpecRunner.html